MikeyBeez/SimpleAgent/README.md

 Starting a conversation:  python3 conversation4.py --duration 60 --initial_prompt "What's a good car to buy?"

 I've added a directory for LM Studio instead of Ollama.
 I need to set things like number of tokens, and as far as I can see, you can't do this in Ollama.

+Keep in mind that there are errors in these programs.
+Some things will work, others will not.
+Think about why there the program doesn't function exactly right.
+Make a change or two.
+Then go on to the next file.
+I hope this will create an easy learning experience.